hstandeffer/harrisonstandefferblog/content/blog/uploading-files-in-javascript/index.md

 ---
-title: Upload Files to AWS S3 with Multer
+title: Uploading Files in Javascript
 date: "2020-11-19T00:00:00Z"
-description: "Quickly upload files to an S3 bucket with React, Node and Express using the Multer file upload middleware"
+excerpt: "Quickly upload files to an S3 bucket with React, Node and Express using the Multer file upload middleware"
+description: Upload files in Javascript using Multer"
 tags: ['aws', 'react', 'express']
 ---